Gabaquero/portfolio/README.md

 # portfolio
- Simple web portfolio made using Astro.
+ Simple web portfolio made using Astro and Svelte.